Beta

 Availability in the premium cabin on this route demands honest framing.
 Saver business-class inventory on JFK-MAD typically runs zero to four seats per departure, and on Iberia that space is released at the airline's discretion, often closer to departure or in small batches months out.
 You will need to flex travel dates, check calendars repeatedly, and be ready to move when space opens.
 There is no reliable shortcut.
 Booking a round-trip with saver space on both legs compounds the difficulty, because you are chasing two separate inventory windows, not one.

 Transfer paths into the top programs here are well-established.
 Iberia Avios can be topped up by transferring from American Express Membership Rewards or Chase Ultimate Rewards, both at a 1:1 ratio.
-Flying Blue accepts transfers from Amex MR, Chase UR, Capital One Venture Miles, and Citi ThankYou, all at 1:1.
-Aeroplan pulls from Chase, Amex, Capital One, and Bilt, again at 1:1.
+Flying Blue accepts transfers from Amex MR, Chase UR, Capital One Venture Miles, and Citi ThankYou, all at 1:1. a transfer partner pulls from Chase, Amex, Capital One, and Bilt, again at 1:1.
 The critical discipline is to confirm award space before initiating any transfer.
 Points transferred to an airline program are not refundable, and the airline can remove space between the moment you see it and the moment your transfer posts.

 For those with Amex or Citi points, Virgin Atlantic Flying Club opens a separate angle worth knowing.
 Virgin Atlantic prices Delta One business class to Europe at 80,000 points one-way (roughly 6.3¢ per point) or 95,000 points for a round-trip (roughly 7.9¢ per point).
 Amex MR and Citi ThankYou both transfer to Virgin Atlantic at 1:1, and the same Delta One lie-flat product on the same metal frequently prices at 200,000 or more SkyMiles through Delta's dynamic pricing engine.
 That gap illustrates exactly why partner programs matter on this corridor.

 Measured against rewardztravel.com's conservative valuations, which peg Iberia Avios at approximately 1.5¢ each for baseline transfers, an off-peak redemption at 8.6¢ per Avios represents a genuine outlier return.
-Our 1.4¢ valuation for Flying Blue means the Promo Award at 8.0¢ similarly outperforms baseline by a wide margin, but only if you catch the promo month that covers this route.
-Aeroplan at 60,000 points one-way, against our 1.5¢ valuation, implies roughly $900 in points cost against a $4,500 cash fare, a ratio that holds up even under conservative assumptions.
+Our 1.4¢ valuation for Flying Blue means the Promo Award at 8.0¢ similarly outperforms baseline by a wide margin, but only if you catch the promo month that covers this route. a transfer partner at 60,000 points one-way, against our 1.5¢ valuation, implies roughly $900 in points cost against a $4,500 cash fare, a ratio that holds up even under conservative assumptions.
 The numbers are compelling across all three programs; execution depends entirely on inventory.

 Find space first, then transfer.